 Insights from a Professional Songwriter with Cliff Goldmacher

 Ever wonder what it takes to be a professional songwriter?
-Cliff Goldmacher shares his insights on the business of songwriting, including getting a publishing deal and writing a hit.
+Explore Cliff Goldmacher's insights on the business of songwriting, such as getting a publishing deal and writing a hit.

 You'll learn songwriting skills with these experts